 This book shows that killing insects does not only mean killing “nasty crop-eating pests”.
 It means removing a food source from the web of life, depriving (and ultimately starving to death) the birds, bats and other creatures that directly or indirectly depend upon them.

 Meanwhile, it seems the regulatory system is failing in its foremost duty to protect man and the environment (for ultimately, to protect the environment IS to protect man!).

 As I write, scandals of vested interest, regulatory incompetence and neglect continue – whilst the use of systemic pesticides goes on, amidst a backdrop of fudge, smoke screens, and confusion.

 But the independent evidence against systemic pesticides is compelling – and in some cases, it draws attention to glaring holes in the research presented by the pesticide manufacturers.

+Everything is connected in this great web of life on earth.
 Whether it hops, crawls, flies, slithers, creeps, wriggles, swims, jumps, flutters, flows, grows from the earth or water bed, ultimately man needs nature – and together, we are sustained not only by the air we breathe but by the land and water of this beautiful earth.
 This book by Dr Henk Tennekes is an urgent call for us to protect it.